Gastroparesis: improving digestive motility through root cause resolution

 Healing gastroparesis naturally will involve a range of treatments that vary according to the underlying causes and contributing factors, though may include:

-- Lifestyle medicine such as stress resilience techniques – meditation, mindfulness, Shinrin-yoku (forest bathing), Yoga, Tai Chi or Qigong
+• Lifestyle medicine such as stress resilience techniques – meditation, mindfulness, breathwork, Shinrin-yoku (forest bathing), Yoga, Tai Chi or Qigong

-- Anti-pathogenic herbs such as pomegranate husk, garlic, turmeric, berberine if pathogens are implicated
+• Anti-pathogenic herbs such as pomegranate husk, garlic, turmeric, and berberine, if pathogens are implicated

 Gastroparesis diet

-- Eating at least 3 hours prior to bedtime
+• Eating at least 3 hours before bedtime

 Ready for a personalised, natural functional medicine treatment?